My Notes on Mars: Production

 The film marks the English-language feature debut from director Lili Horvát.
 Horvát directed from her own script and produced with Dóra Csernátony for Poste Restante along with Emilie Georges and Naima Abed of Paradise City, Alexander Dumreicher-Ivanceanu and Bady Minck of Amour Fou and Mirsad Purivatra and Jovan Marjanovic of Obala Art Center, as well as Evan Moore of AmorFortuna.
 The film received support from the National Film Institute of Hungary.

+MIT planetary scientist Gaia Stucky de Quay served as the film's planetary science consultant.

 Greta Lee and Andrew Scott initially joined the cast in August 2024.
 Later, Lee and Scott exited the film, with Mackenzie Davis and Rupert Friend replacing them.

 Principal photography began in July 2025 with filming locations including Budapest, Vienna and the Austrian Alps.

+Release

+It will have its world premiere at the 83rd Venice International Film Festival as the opening film of the Giornate Degli Autori section.
+In October 2026, it will compete at the 2026 BFI London Film Festival in official competition.